Clodan: 7 things you should know

 - Do not cover the treated area with a shower or swimming cap or any other covering unless your doctor tells you to because this may increase how much of the product is absorbed through your skin.

-- Call your doctor if you develop an infection, redness, if your symptoms do not improve, or if they get worse.
+- Call your doctor if you develop an infection or redness, if your symptoms do not improve, or if they get worse.

 - Do not apply any other topical steroid medications to the same areas that you are treating with Clodan unless your doctor tells you to.